East Anglian Air Ambulance: Aircraft

 covers Bedfordshire and Cambridgeshire and is based at Cambridge Airport.

 Both helicopters, their pilots and engineers are provided by Babcock Mission Critical Services Onshore, formerly known as Bond Air Services.

 EAAA's first aircraft was a Bolkow 105, commissioned from Sterling Aviation.
 The aircraft was based at Norwich Airport and had the call sign 'Anglia One'.

 In June 2006, a new helicopter, a MBB/Kawasaki BK 117, G-OEMT, was commissioned from Sterling Aviation.
 The aircraft replaced the Bolkow 105, G-EYNL, and went into service as Anglia One.
 In August 2007, a second MBB/Kawasaki BK 117, G-RESC, went into service as Anglia Two.
 Sometime between 2007 and 2011, the EAAA produced a rebranded Revell Eurocopter Medicopter 117 kit, which included decals for G-RESC and G-OEMT, and was sold to raise funds.

 In March 2011, EAAA changed operator and moved from Sterling Aviation to interim supplier, Bond Air Services.
 Bond later successfully tendered for the contract to operate both helicopters.
 During the interim period EAAA flew red aircraft but soon returned to their more familiar yellow livery with the introduction of the Eurocopter EC135.

 In 2012, EAAA commissioned the fully night-capable EC135 T2e and commenced the CAA approval process to begin the night HEMS service.

-The charity also has a number of response cars, used when the helicopter is unavailable / unsuitable.
+The charity also has a number of response cars, used when the helicopter is unavailable or conditions are unsuitable.

 Operations

 When the service was first launched, Anglia One operated for only one day a week.
 This was soon expanded to five days a week and later to service of seven days a week.

 Anglia Two was launched in August 2007 and began operating five days a week (from Sunday to Thursday).
 The service provided by Anglia Two was extended to seven days a week in 2008.
-It was crewed by the Emergency Medical Team from Magpas Helimedix 24/7, based at RAF Wyton until its move to Cambridge Airport where the charity decided to use its own medical personnel - predominantly doctors specialising in emergency medicine, anaesthesia and/or intensive care medicine from hospitals within the region.
+It was crewed by the emergency medical team from Magpas Helimedix 24/7, based at RAF Wyton until its move to Cambridge Airport where the charity decided to use its own medical personnel - predominantly doctors specialising in emergency medicine, anaesthesia and/or intensive care medicine from hospitals within the region.